besworks/widget-injector/README.md

 ### Goals

-1. Enable loading a self-contained widget by adding only a single script tag to an HTML document.
+1. Enable loading a self-contained widget from a single html file by adding only a single script tag to an HTML document.
 2. Work around the fact that [`document.currentScript`](https://developer.mozilla.org/en-US/docs/Web/API/Document/currentScript) is `null` from within a `<script>` element that resides inside a [`ShadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot).

-### Examples

-`index.html` contains four test cases:

-1. Injecting a widget
-2. Injecting a duplicate widget
-3. Passing attributes to a widget from it's loader script element
-4. Injecting a second disparate widget
-5. Injecting an invalid widget

 ### Execution Flow